shawonibnkamal/shawonnotes/computer-science/coding-interview/1-intro.md

 ### **1. Coding Round**

 The **first stage** of technical interviews typically involves **solving coding problems** on platforms like **LeetCode, HackerRank, or a company’s own system**.
-This book prepares you for this round by covering:
+This guide prepares you for this round by covering:

 - **Algorithms and data structures** (arrays, graphs, trees, etc.).
 - **Problem-solving techniques** (dynamic programming, greedy, etc.).